dergigi/dergigi.github.io/collections/bitcoin/_posts/2018-12-21-philosophical-teachings-of-bitcoin.markdown

 fundamental understanding of mathematics and/or physics doesn't change, the Bitcoin honeybadger will continue to not care.

-> "Bitcoin is the first example of a new form of life.
+> Bitcoin is the first example of a new form of life.
 It lives and
 > breathes on the internet.
 It lives because it can pay people to keep
 > it alive. [...]
 It can't be changed.
 It can't be argued with.
 It
 > can't be tampered with.
 It can't be corrupted.
 It can't be stopped.